Find Plans in your area with your ZIP Code

 What are Medicare Advantage Plans and Can I Get One in California?

-The advantages of Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B). are found in what they can cover that Original Medicare cannot.
-Specifically, the MA plans (aka, Part C of Medicare) available in California can include minor healthcare benefits such as prescription drug coverage, vision, hearing, dental, fitness, telehealth, and more.
-In contrast, Original Medicare only covers major medical healthcare services.
-To join a plan you must first be enrolled in both Medicare Part A is hospital coverage for Medicare beneficiaries.
+Unlike Original Medicare, which only covers major medical costs, a Medicare Advantage plan, sometimes called Medicare Part C is Medicare's private health plan option.
+Also known as Medicare Advantage, Medicare Part C plans are a type of Medicare health plan offered by companies that contract with Medicare to provide all..., can include many extras, including prescription drug coverage, vision, hearing, dental, and fitness, just to name a few.
+And, good news, they are available in California.
+But you must have both Medicare Part A is hospital coverage for Medicare beneficiaries.
 It covers inpatient care in hospitals and skilled nursing facilities.
 It also covers limited home healthcare services and hospice care. and Medicare Part B is medical coverage for people with Original Medicare benefits.
 It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
-Medicare Part B pays 80 percent of most medically necessary healthcare services..
+Medicare Part B pays 80 percent of most medically necessary healthcare services. benefits to join a plan.

 While it is nice to have coverage for minor medical costs, such as a prescription drug plan, you must understand exactly what you get when you join a Medicare Advantage plan in California.
 In particular, you need to know that these plans have complete control over your access to doctors and other healthcare providers.
 If you've ever had a managed care insurance plan (HMO, PPO, etc.) through an employer, you already know what to expect.

-- Most Medicare Advantage plans come bundled with a California Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+- If you want prescription coverage and have Original Medicare, you must purchase a Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
 Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
-Each... plan for prescription coverage.
-With Original Medicare, you must enroll in a stand-alone Part D plan.
-But, the stand-alone plans offer more choices to get lower-cost prescriptions.
+Each... plan.
+However, most Medicare Advantage plans include a California Medicare Part D plan.
+Just be aware that a stand-alone Part D plan gives you the best opportunity to get your most expensive prescriptions at the lowest cost.

 - There are eligibility requirements with Medicare Advantage plans.
 For example, you must have both Medicare Part A and Medicare Part B to join, and you cannot have End-Stage Renal Disease (ESRD), also known as kidney failure, is a condition that causes you to need dialysis or a kidney transplant.
 People with ESRD are eligible for Medicare coverage regardless of age.
 (ESRD) or one of a handful of other diseases.